purescript-contrib/purescript-routing/GUIDE.md

 The `matches` combinator takes a `Match` parser and an `Eff` callback, providing the previously matched route (wrapped in `Maybe` since it may be the initial route) and the currently matched route.
+You might use this callback to push an input to an instance of a running application.

 ```purescript
 main = do